 Aviation and environmental leaders work together to pass the Sustainable Skies Act.

-United Airlines CEO Scott Kirby, Airlines for America (A4A) CEO Nick Calio, and the Environmental Defense Fund’s senior vice president for climate Nathaniel Keohane stood side by side.
-They are working together to push the passage of a momentous bill that promises to reduce aviation industry carbon emissions.
+United Airlines CEO Scott Kirby, Airlines for America (A4A) CEO Nick Calio, and the Environmental Defense Fund’s senior vice president for climate Nathaniel Keohane, stood side by side as the Sustainable Skies Act was introduced last year.
+These leaders work together to push the passage of a momentous bill that promises to reduce aviation industry carbon emissions.
 They all realize that the development of sustainable aviation fuel (SAF) is only one of the first steps in the reduction of carbon emissions.
 Working toward the goal of carbon emission reduction will continue.

 Just getting environmentalists and aviation executives at the same table took almost a decade

-The Sustainable Skies Act has been almost a decade coming.
-Years ago when environmental groups were battling airlines, Travelers United met with the Environmental Defense Fund to show how economic reality was matching environmental needs.
-The carbon emissions that aviation reduced resulted in an increase of the industry’s bottom line and created a better environment.
+H.R.3440 – 117th Congress (2021-2022): Sustainable Skies Act has been almost a decade coming.
+Years ago, when environmental groups were battling airlines, Travelers United met with the Environmental Defense Fund to show how economic reality was matching environmental needs.
+Any carbon emissions that aviation reduced resulted in an increase of the industry’s bottom line and created a better environment.
 The goals of environmental carbon reduction and industry profits fit together.

 Travelers United’s discussions continued with congressional staffers on the Senate Commerce Committee and with the House Transportation Infrastructure Committee and with aviation stakeholders.
 Finally, as the two groups of advocates began to speak and work together, they realized finally that aviation’s profit motive supported environmental action.